FAQ

 How should I prepare for my appointment?

-Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is recommended to avoid irritation.
+• Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is required to avoid irritation or lifting the skin, which may cause scarring.

-Discontinue use of brow growth serums a full 24 hours before your service.
+• Discontinue use of brow growth serums for a full 24 hours before your service.
 This is recommended to avoid any potential adverse reaction to the products used during the service.

-Wait a minimum of 6 weeks between brow lamination services.
-You should also wait a minimum of 12 weeks after bleaching your brows and a minimum of 2 weeks after tinting your brows.
-Otherwise, you can cause over-processing and cause your brow hairs to break off.
+• Wait a minimum of 6 weeks between brow lamination services.
+You should also wait a minimum of 16 weeks after bleaching your brows and a minimum of 2 weeks after tinting your brows.
+Otherwise, you can cause over-processing and cause your brow hairs to dry out and break off.

 How should I care for my laminated brows?